The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Tier 3 = Need partner (constraint: complex decisions, need strategic thinking)

-This positioning = value-based, not price-based.
+This positioning is value-based, not price-based.

 Week 3: Anti-Cannibalization Protocol

 Parker’s previous tier attempts failed because they cannibalized premium.
-This time, he designed protective positioning:
+This time, he designed protective positioning.

 Rule 1: Tier 2 requires qualification (not open enrollment)